webmandman/boxlang-ghcr-database/README.md

     13. Monitoring: free-tier
     14. Additional configuration: Enter a name for the initial database, e.g., postgres
     15. Click the Create database button.

-All other settings I do not mention you can leave alone or in their default state.
-Make sure **Estimated monthly costs** states its RDS Free Tier and/or there is zero cost estimated.

 3. Database security